Behold, I make all things new.

 By Fr.
 John Henry Hanson.
 O. Praem

 It does us all good to refresh, renew, and rediscover what it means to be human, to be a child of God.
-In Fr.
-John Henry’s latest book, he desires to lead you “home” through a prayerful revitalization of your faith in God’s plan for you—your story—by recalling its incredible beauty and depth.
+In Home Again by Fr.
+John Henry Hanson, he desires to lead you “home” through a prayerful revitalization of your faith in God’s plan for you—your story—by recalling its incredible beauty and depth.
 He reminds you that your identity as a Christian is strengthened through the sacraments—gifts of the Church that accompany and enrich you through life.

 Allow yourself to be reminded that God is a lover whose very desires for you will lead you directly to fulfillment and everlasting joy.
 The author hopes for you to live the resounding cry: